 - 2Range, MPG, CO2 & chargingThe Mercedes GLA 250 e plug-in hybrid is very efficient on paper and has a generous electric range

-- 3Running costs - currently readingThe Mercedes GLA 250 e makes a lot of sense for company-car users; private buyers will have to be a bit more careful with the options list, however
+- 3Running costs & insurance - currently readingThe Mercedes GLA 250 e makes a lot of sense for company-car users; private buyers will have to be a bit more careful with the options list, however

 - 4Engines, drive & performanceRunning on electric power, the Mercedes GLA 250 e is quiet and refined.
 The petrol engine is a bit noisy, however